In Russia, effort underway to curb upcoming Navalny protests - WTMJ

 Russia’s Prosecutor General’s office and police have issued public warnings against attending or calling for unauthorized rallies.
 The prosecutors have also demanded Roskomnadzor, Russia’s media and internet watchdog, to restrict access to websites containing calls to protest on Saturday.

-On Friday, Russia’s largest social network VKontakte has blocked all the pages dedicated to the rallies.
+On Friday, Russia’s largest social network VKontakte blocked all the pages dedicated to the rallies.

 Roskomnadzor also announced that it would fine social media companies for encouraging minors to participate in the protests.
 The move came amid media reports of calls for demonstrations — and videos of school students replacing portraits of President Vladimir Putin in their classrooms with that of Navalny — going viral among teenagers on social network TikTok.